ABOUT THE ARTIST

 Around 2005 (to date), I returned to doing my own artwork whilst juggling paid commissions.
 My work is mainly shown in spaces not normally associated with art, very public spaces.
 I work solo, and collaboratively, with non artists, street artists, and with academics, as well as other creatives, see www.swarfhorse.co.uk and www.gaiamycota.org .

 In 2011, I co-conceived ‘The Festival of the Mind’ with Vanessa Toulmin, founder of The National Fairground and Circus Archive, at The Uni of Sheffield, which has continued bi-annually ever since.
 Inspired by my academic collaborator, Professor Duncan Cameron, my show ‘The Gene Genie’, shown in Pubs, looks at emotional conservatism , the bucolic plague, and genetic modification.
-I have recently been given the position of 'Honorary Research Fellow for Environmental Advocacy at the Interface of Science and Contemporary Art', at the Institute for Sustainability,
+I have recently been given the position of 'Honorary Research Fellow for Environmental Advocacy at the Interface of Science and Contemporary Art', at the Institute for Sustainable Food,

 at The University of Sheffield.